dbaty/deform_ext_autocomplete/docs/basic.rst

 Basic example
 =============

+First of all, you need to enable the widget by imperatively calling the :py:class:`deform_ext_autocomplete.includeme` function, or by including the ``deform_ext_autocomplete`` string in the ``pyramid.includes`` directive of your Pyramid configuration file.

 Extended Autocomplete uses the same arguments/attributes as Deform defaut :py:class:`deform.widget.AutocompleteInputWidget` and an additional ``display_value`` argument/attribute which must be a